jlylekim/UndersmoothedUnfolding/docs/source/why.rst

 short and suffer from drastic undercoverage, while the intervals provided by `UndersmoothTau` have nearly nominal coverage without being excessively long.

+MK: I don't see the one realization plot above, did you link the wrong plot?

 ------------------------
 Steeply falling spectra